 Missouri DSS Nondiscrimination Policy Statement

 The Missouri Department of Social Services (DSS) is committed to the principles of equal employment opportunity and equal access to services.
-Accordingly, DSS employees, applicants for employment, and contractors are to be treated equitably regardless of race, color, national origin, ancestry, genetic information, pregnancy, sex, sexual orientation, age, disability, religion, or veteran status.
+Accordingly, DSS employees, applicants for employment, and contractors are treated equitably regardless of race, color, national origin, ancestry, genetic information, sex (including pregnancy and gender identity), sexual orientation, age, disability, religion, or veteran status.